khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 - If a user is selecting a single text option from a group of options within a [form](/patterns/forms), consider using a [select](/components/select), [radio group](/components/radio-button), or [checkboxes](/components/checkbox) instead.
 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.

+### Size

+- Trigger: The [button](/components/button) width is determined by its available properties.
+- Panel: Has a minimum and maximum width and a maximum height to keep content near the trigger button and to keep panels consistent throughout the UI.

 ### Trigger button variants

 A [button](/components/button) that triggers a dropdown panel comes in a few variants to fit different situations.